MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-cassandra-as-cosmos-db.md

 [!INCLUDE [Azure CLI commands](../../includes/azure-cli-cassandra-db.md)]

-## View and use your Cassandra DB on Azure CosmosDB
+## View and use your Cassandra DB on Azure Cosmos DB

 While developing your Cassandra DB database with JavaScript, use [Cosmos explorer](https://cosmos.azure.com/) to work with your database.